Globe Unfounded investigation wins international data journalism award

 Following the investigation, the federal government announced $100-million to combat gender-based violence.
 The ministers in charge of Public Safety, Justice and Status of Women promised better oversight, training and policies and to date, 54 police services – about a third of the country’s forces – have committed to auditing thousands of sexual-assault cases going back to 2010.

 The Data Journalism Awards are the first international awards recognizing outstanding work in the field of data journalism worldwide.

-The awards allowed submissions from individuals and media groups worldwide and shortlisted seven investigations, including work by the New York Times, The Bureau of Investigative Journalism and The Guardian.Report Typo/Error
+Shortlisted nominees for this year’s award for best data-driven investigation included the the New York Times, der Spiegel, and The Guardian Australia.
+Last year, the honour was awarded to the International Consortium of Investigative Journalists for the Panama Papers project.Report Typo/Error

 Follow us on Twitter: @globeandmail